ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

 Documentation
 -------------

-Install the required dependencies for the documentation with:
+Install the required dependencies for the documentation with this command:

 .. code::

     pip install .[doc]

-For building documentation, you can run the usual rules provided in the Sphinx Makefile, such as:
+For building documentation, you run the usual rules provided in the Sphinx Makefile for your operating system:

 .. tab-set::